Jan Evans-Freeman

 Jan H. Evans-Freeman was the Pro-Vice-Chancellor of the University of Canterbury College of Engineering between 2009 until 2021, and is an English-New Zealand professor of engineering.
-She is now the Pro-Vice-Chancellor of Sustainability at the University of Canterbury After obtaining a Ph.D at the University of Manchester she moved to Sheffield Hallam University and then University of Canterbury in 2009.
+She is now the Pro-Vice-Chancellor of sustainability at the University of Canterbury After obtaining a Ph.D. at the University of Manchester she moved to Sheffield Hallam University and then University of Canterbury in 2009.
 As well as her academic roles, she holds a number of industry roles.
+From March 2024 she will become the President of Engineering New Zealand.

 Education

 Evans-Freeman was educated at the University of Manchester Institute of Science of Technology (now known as Manchester University) where she completed a PhD in electronic engineering after obtaining a physics degree with first-class honours.

 Career

-In 1990 Evans-Freeman became a lecturer in the Department of Electrical Engineering at the University of Manchester, Institute of Science of Technology.
-In 2004 she then took on the position of Professor of Electronic Materials and Head of Research Centre at Sheffield Hallam University.
-Currently Evans-Freeman is the Pro-Vice-Chancellor of Sustainability at the University of Canterbury and has been in this position since 2021.
-Prior to that she was the Pro-Vice-Chancellor of the University of Canterbury College of Engineering, commencing in 2009.
+In 1990 Evans-Freeman became a lecturer in the department of electrical engineering at the University of Manchester, Institute of Science of Technology.
+In 2004 she then took on the position of professor of electronic materials and head of research centre at Sheffield Hallam University.
+Currently Evans-Freeman is the pro-vice-chancellor of sustainability at the University of Canterbury and has been in this position since 2021.
+Prior to that she was the pro-vice-chancellor of the University of Canterbury College of Engineering, commencing in 2009.

-She is a member of the Board for a number of organisations in the electricity sector and engineering industry including the Electric Power Engineering Centre, the Wireless Research Centre, Engineering New Zealand and the University of Canterbury Earthquake Centre.
+She is a member of the board for a number of organisations in the electricity sector and engineering industry including the Electric Power Engineering Centre, the Wireless Research Centre, Engineering New Zealand and the University of Canterbury Earthquake Centre.

-Evans-Freeman has published over 100 research papers including 'Characterisation of defects in p-GaN by Admittance Spectroscopy' and 'Kinetics of self interstitials reactions in p-type silicon irradiated with alpha particles'.
+Evans-Freeman has published over 100 research papers, including 'Characterisation of defects in p-GaN by Admittance Spectroscopy' and 'Kinetics of self interstitials reactions in p-type silicon irradiated with alpha particles'.